S-JingTao/Categorical_Pose_Tracking/README.md

-This repository is the implementation code and video of our two paper as follows:
+This repository is the implementation code and video of our three paper as follows:

 # 1) ICK-Track (IROS 2022 oral paper)
 ## ICK-Track: A Category-level 6-DoF Pose Tracker Using Inter-frame Consistent Keypoints for Aerial Manipulation